jruby/activerecord-jdbc-adapter/CONTRIBUTING.md

 You can contribute and make a difference for all the JRuby on Rails deployments out there.

+### Reporting Issues

-We encourage you to try looking into reported issues, esp. if the new issue is about (Rails) incompatibility with MRI, as it might be fixed with some copy-paste magic.
+We encourage you to try looking into reported issues, esp. if the new issue is about (Rails) incompatibility with MRI - as it might be fixed with some copy-paste magic.

-Also please consider testing against master, if you're in doubt whether it might have been [fixed](History.md) already, change the following in your *Gemfile* :
+Please consider testing against **master**, if you're in doubt whether it might have been [fixed](History.md) already, change the following in your *Gemfile* :
 `gem 'activerecord-jdbc-adapter', :github => 'jruby/activerecord-jdbc-adapter'`

-Do not forget to include the following with your bug report :
+Do not forget to **include the following with your bug report** :

 * AR-JDBC's version used (if you've tested against master mention it)